-In 1817, Paiks of Khurda and people of some areas of Orissa raised their strong voice against Britishers, which is known as Paik rebellion.
-The rebellion 1817, according to some scholars is the first war of independence.
+In 1817, the Paiks of Khurda and the people of some areas of Orissa raised their strong voices against the Britishers, which is known as the Paik rebellion.
+The rebellion of 1817, according to some scholars is the first war of independence.
 This became a source of inspiration for nationalist leaders.

 Baji Rout is the youngest martyr of India.
 This 12 yr old boat boy was shot dead by British police when he courageously denied to ferry them across the Brahmani River on the night of 11th October 1938 at Nilakanthapur Ghat, Bhuban, Dhenkanal district.

 Baji Rout was the youngest son of a boatman on the Brahmani river.
 As an active member of the Banar Sena of Prajamandal (Party of People), He had volunteered to keep watch by the river at night.
 The British Police force ordered him to cross the river by his Boat which he denied.
 The police force became revengeful and fired Baji Rout along with Laxman Mallik and Fagu Sahoo.

 Jayee Rajguru, who was born in 1739 in an eminent scholarly family in Bira Harekrushnapur village, near Puri, was killed by the Britishers in a gruesome manner on December 6, 1806.
 His legs were tied to two different branches of a banyan tree in Medinipur village and the branches were let off splitting his body into two parts.